-The fellow will teach one course in the fall semester, one course in the spring semester, conduct research in the Gilcrease Library and Archive at HCAR, and McFarlin Special Collections, and participate in the intellectual community of the university.
-PhD is required at the time of appointment.
-The position commences Aug.
-15, 2019.
-Review of applications will begin Feb.
-15, 2019, and continue until the position is filled.
-The salary is $40,000 plus benefits.
+The fellow will teach an undergraduate course in the fall semester, one course in the spring semester, present research at one works-in-progress seminar, run a one-day workshop for local teachers, conduct research in the center’s library and archive, and participate in the intellectual community of the university.
+Ph.D. is required at the time of appointment.
+The position commences on Aug.
+14, 2023.
+The salary is $40,000, plus benefits.

 • Teach one undergraduate course in the fall semester, and one in the spring.